Distances

 - Cricklade 12.2

 The first town you will reach on the Path.
-Cricklade has pubs, takeaways, grocery stores, and cafes.
+Cricklade has pubs with rooms, takeaways, grocery stores, and cafes.

 - Castle Eaton 16.5